explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 ## Reviewer azjF

-_More engineering-oriented, with relatively limited academic research value._
+_More engineering-oriented, with relatively limited academic research value._ It is an engineering-oriented paper, however we address important research questions around how such an agent-based tool might be designed, how currently LLM competencies meet the needs of such a design, and how manual and automatic verification can be integrated and assessed.

-_Without comparisons to other baseline methods, it is difficult to determine whether this system represents the optimal solution (though, as a pioneering work, more in-depth ablation studies could be considered)._

-The lack of directly related prior work does indeed make comparison to baseline methods difficult.
+_Without comparisons to other baseline methods, it is difficult to determine whether this system represents the optimal solution (though, as a pioneering work, more in-depth ablation studies could be considered)._ The lack of directly related prior work does indeed make comparison to baseline methods difficult.
 We agree more in-depth ablation studies would be appropriate; we will investigate removing the predefined helper routines (see response to reviewer Bezq above), along with other other similar experiments, and include those in our reporting on RQ1 and RQ2.

 ## Reviewer VRkd

-> Isn't this supposed to be an HCI paper?
+_Isn't this supposed to be an HCI paper?
 To me, there isn't any technical contribution for an ML venue beyond getting the system implemented.
-> Since "human" is a really central part in this system, it would be nice to get evaluated by actual human/users too.

-The natural next step of this work will include a Copilot-like full-featured tool, which will enable a full user study.
-This will likely go to venue like CHI or IUI, as suggested.
+Since "human" is a really central part in this system, it would be nice to get evaluated by actual human/users too._ The natural next step of this work will include a Copilot-like full-featured tool, which will enable a full user study.
+And indeed this would likely go to venue like CHI or IUI.
 For this paper, our aim to validate key components of such a tool, including:

 - competency evaluation for LLMs (which we will substantially improve for this paper)
 - proof-of-concept agentic architecture, including support for compiler-in-the-loop and manual validation (both important for this task)

-We believe that this is of interest to the ML community, at least from NLP and tool architecture points of view, although we concede that the evaluation in the submitted version of the paper was in need further work, and we plan to substantially address that in the final revision.
+We believe that this is of interest to the ML community, at least from NLP and tool architecture points of view, although we concede that the evaluation in the submitted version of the paper was in need further work.
+We discuss elsewhere how we plan to address that in the final revision.

 ### The evaluation, from an LLM/NLP standpoint, is perhaps not enough.
 It would be nice to show if the system could do well on some documented NLP tasks (like scientific literature?) to begin with.

-> Many of the niche details, like Table 1, are perhaps unnecessary for the main paper

-We prefer to keep Table 1 in the body of the paper, to be explicit about the specific linguistic/quantitative LLM competencies evaluated in the paper; however it should be possible to streamline the figure a bit.
+_Many of the niche details, like Table 1, are perhaps unnecessary for the main paper._ We prefer to keep Table 1 in the body of the paper, to be explicit about the specific linguistic/quantitative LLM competencies evaluated in the paper; however it should be possible to streamline the figure a bit.
 We will also make a pass over the paper for other details that might be spurious for the ICLR audience.

 ## Planned revisions to paper